 Dear First-Year Student:

-To get started, visit hofstra.edu/commonreading.
-There, you can view video clips of Hofstra faculty and students talking about the book, and you can share your own thoughts about it.
-If you have questions about the common reading or about New Student Orientation, please call (516) 463-4874 or send an e-mail to firstname.lastname@example.org.
+If you have questions about the Common Reading or about New Student Orientation, please call (516) 463-4874 or send an e-mail to email@example.com.

 I look forward to meeting you this fall.

 Provost and Senior Vice President for Academic Affairs